 - Organising workshops and seminars outside ESP conferences on specific topics (e.g. criteria, NEAs, specific geographical regions)

-- Conducting structured, combined reviews and/or meta-analyses on above-mentioned questions, especially on ‘What are we really measuring?’
+- Conducting structured, combined reviews and/or meta-analyses on above-mentioned questions, especially on ‘What are we really measuring?’ and ‘Which information is used, and what determines this uptake?’

 - Sharing knowledge – providing overviews of recent and key publications and project outputs or initiatives with strong focus on indicators